kubestash/docs/docs/guides/volume-populator/deployment/index.md

 **Verify Restored Data :**

-We are going to exec a pod of `restored-dep` deployment to verify whether the volume population with the backed up data has been restored successfully.
+We are going to exec a pod of `restored-dep` deployment to verify whether the volume population with the backed up data has been restored successfully or not.

 Now, wait for the deployment pod to go into the `Running` state.